davglass/davlog/README.md

    * `color` - The string for the color or `false` to disable color: Defaults to `magenta`
    * `timestamps` - If true, adds an ISO timestamp to the beginning of each log line.

-You can override all prefixes by using the: `davlog.STRINGS` object.
+You can override all prefixes by using the: `logger.STRINGS` object.
-You can override all default colors by using the `davlog.COLORS` object.
+You can override all default colors by using the `logger.COLORS` object.

 build status